Finish Writing Your Book: 3 Big Reasons Holding You Back

 The bare minimum plan for your book is a premise.
 A premise is the main idea of a book.
 In fiction—and especially screenwriting—the premise is also called a logline, a one-sentence summary of the protagonist, main conflict, and setting.
 In non-fiction, the premise is the central argument you’re making in the book.

-If you're uncomfortable with planning.
-You don't have to write your premise down.
-You can even change your premise as you write your story (although, I wouldn't be wary of that).
+If you're uncomfortable with planning, just write a rough premise—enough to get you started.
+You can even change your premise as you write your story (although, I would be wary of that).
 In other words:

 A plan is a starting point, not a commitment.